-Local Testing with ngrok
+Local testing with ngrok

 Visit webhook.site.
 A unique HTTPS URL is generated automatically:

-RequestBin is useful for inspecting payload structure.
+webhook.site is useful for inspecting payload structure.
 For testing signature verification and handler logic, use ngrok with a local server instead.

-Query the deliveries endpoint to see delivery attempts and error details:Delivery Statuses
+Query the deliveries endpoint to see delivery attempts and error details:Delivery statuses

 | Status | Description |